 This movie is an intense, funny, and darkly poignant examination of the twisted behavior—both incentivized and coerced—that's fundamental to the world of New York City real estate sales.

 The business of real estate sales (at least as it's represented in the movie) exploits the salesman as much as the salesman exploits his clients.
 The movie shows how desperate, manipulative, and pathetic people can become when their jobs are on the line.

-Office Space is the greatest movie about the modern American office worker ever made, and I’m not sure it can ever be topped.
-It will forever resonate as true—and hilarious—for all who find themselves stuck in the 9-to-5 grind of an office job.
+Office Space is the greatest movie about the modern American office worker ever made, and I'm not sure it can ever be topped.
+It will forever resonate as true for all who find themselves stuck in the 9-to-5 grind of the office.

 Unfortunately for working stiffs like us, the movie's themes and humor don't seem like they will become outdated any time soon.
 In the meantime, we can all cathartically watch Ron Livingston's character Peter Gibbons revolt against the soulless corporate purgatory he has found himself trapped in.